alcahir/Python-Course/Session_1/README.md

 ##### _Notes:_
 Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M.
+It is guaranteed that only the mentioned characters will be suppressed on the input.

 | Symbol | Value |
 | ------ | ------ |
 | I | 1 |